Boardwalk Hall: Concerts

-The following weekend, The Beatles held one of their largest concerts on their first U.S. tour at the hall.

 Judy Garland gave a concert at Convention Hall on August 4, 1961.
 Garland returned for a second engagement on September 3, 1961.

+In August 1964, the Beatles held one of their largest concerts on their first U.S. tour at the hall.

-The hall was also the venue for the concert by The Rolling Stones on their Steel Wheels Tour in 1989.
+The hall was also the venue for the concert by the Rolling Stones on their Steel Wheels Tour in 1989.
 The concert, which was shown on pay-per-view television, is widely remembered by fans for a mishap where viewers were cut off from the performance during the song "(I Can't Get No) Satisfaction", as well as the performance of "Miss You" in some countries.
-This concert was remastered, remixed and released on DVD, Blu-Ray, CD and Vinyl on 2 October 2020, as Steel Wheels Live Atlantic City, New Jersey '89.
+This concert was remastered, remixed, and released on DVD, Blu-Ray, CD and Vinyl on 2 October 2020, as Steel Wheels Live Atlantic City, New Jersey '89.